 Another great law takes effect here which is the Law of Attraction of Homogenous Species which stipulates that wherever we find ourselves in the great Beyond after our earthly death we also find human spirits of similar natures to ours because our similar natures have attracted all of us to a similar place whereby we have mutual experiences.

 If we are good people then the experiences will be that of noble kinship and joyful existence but if we are evil then the experiences will correspond to the nature of the prevailing evil in that region we find ourselves; thus we have in the great Beyond a place for murderers, thieves and so on.
 It will be a place where only such type of people exist and live, carrying out their inner urges to the fullest extent without any form of restraint.
 It is not hard to imagine what a place like that must be like.

 Such a dark place where only suffering reigns supreme is the so-called Hell of the Christian churches because life indeed in those regions is truly hellish more so than can be imagined by any man on earth today.
 The magnitude of the suffering that exists in such places is better left and consigned to the realms of our worst nightmares.
 If we could imagine our worst nightmares and then multiply that a thousand-fold then maybe that probably gives a little bit of an idea of what is in store for us if we do not change spiritually for the better.
 Then imagine being in that environment for decades, centuries and even for thousands of years, until finally we are found unworthy to continue to exist, eventually forfeiting our personalities, destroyed.

-It must be emphasized here though that the question of being good humnan beings must be as seen and as judged by the Light and not as we imagine it.
+It must be emphasized here though that the question of being good human beings must be as seen and judged by God and not as we imagine it.